marc-mrt/marc-mrt.github.io/content/cv/index.md

 `typescript` `javascript` `flow` `react` `redux` `graphql` `rest` `webpack` `babel` `e2e encryption` `cryptography`

-An automated patient transfer utility product servicing Germany's clinics.
+A patient-transfer service for clinics in Germany.

-In this role, I've maintained and extended an existing product suite of 3 apps.
+In this role, I was part of the team that maintained and extended an existing product suite of 3 apps.
-Dealing with patient data, it was of upmost importance to ensure the company had no view into it, for which we used and maintain our own e2e encryption solution.
+Dealing with patient data, it was of utmost importance to ensure the company had no view into it, for which we used and maintained our e2e encryption solution.

-After joining, it became obvious that the codebase became hard to maintain, which triggered migrating an entire codebase from the Flow type system to TypeScript, a procedure that we could only conduct at once given their incompatibility.
+After joining, it became evident that the codebase was hard to maintain.
+We migrated the entire codebase from the Flow type system to TypeScript, a procedure we could only conduct in full at once.
-At the time of shipping, we relied on our e2e integration test to validate the transition.
+We relied on our e2e integration test to validate that transition.

-While extending its market ambition towards France, the products required to be translated, a challenge we decided to tackle in-house, thus building a new app from scratch to easily extend, update, and synchronize terms with all our apps & codebases.
+While extending its market ambition towards France, the products required internationalization, a challenge we decided to tackle by building a new app from scratch to update and synchronize terms within all our apps & codebases.

 ## Frontend developer, Intern, Mhirba